Cindy Herron: Early life

 Herron was born in San Francisco, California, to an African-American father and a Swiss-German mother.
 Herron attended Balboa High School, graduating in 1979.
 Herron began her musical career in the cabaret scene in San Francisco, during the early-1980s.
 Herron also worked as a background vocalist for local San Francisco Bay Area acts such as Tiggi Clay.
 She also appeared in the original company of the Jerry Herman musical revue Showtune (then titled Tune the Grand Up).

 Career

 Pageants and acting

 Herron was featured as a Jet Magazine's JET beauty in the January 13, 1980 issue.
 Herron was named "Miss San Francisco 1986" and placed 2nd-Runner Up in the 1986 Miss California Pageant.
 She is also a former Miss Black California.
 Herron has also worked as an actress, beginning in 1980 as a cast member of the PBS television drama Up and Coming.
 She appeared in episodes of 'Amen' & 'Full House' in the late-1980s.
-She had a regular role on The Fresh Prince of Bel-Air as Will's girlfriend.
 She later appeared in such films as Juice, En Vogue appeared on two episodes of Fox's Roc sitcom in 1993, with Herron playing the love interest of the title character's brother Joey (Rocky Carroll).
 Batman Forever and Lexie.
 In 2007, Herron played Deena Jones in the stage version of Dreamgirls.